Shao-Ching Chiang

 Shao-Ching Chiang (江少慶 (Jiāng Shǎoqìng); born November 10, 1993) is a Taiwanese professional baseball pitcher for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
-He has represented the Chinese Taipei national baseball team in international competitions.
+He has represented the Taiwanese national team in international competitions.

+Early life

+Chiang started playing baseball in the fifth grade.
+He graduated from elementary and junior high school in Hualien before moving to Taipei for high school.

 Career

 Cleveland Indians

 Chiang signed as an international free agent with the Cleveland Indians organization.
 From 2012 through 2014, Chiang played for the Arizona League Indians, making just one appearance in each of his first two years.
 In 2014, he pitched in ten games (eight starts) and compiled a 4–2 win–loss record and a 4.53 earned run average (ERA).
 He spent 2015 with the Mahoning Valley Scrappers where he pitched to a 3–2 record and 3.92 ERA in nine games (eight starts), and 2016 with the Lake County Captains where he posted an 8–12 record and 3.96 ERA in 27 starts.

 Chiang spent 2017 with the Lynchburg Hillcats and Akron RubberDucks where he pitched to a combined 9–10 record and 4.29 ERA in 25 total starts between both teams.
 In 2018, he split the season between Akron and the Columbus Clippers, going a combined 9–7 with a 3.90 with 135 1/3 innings pitched.

-He opened the 2019 season back with Columbus.
-He became a free agent following the 2019 season.
+Chiang opened the 2019 season back with Columbus.
+In 26 starts, he logged a 9–9 record and 5.15 ERA with 128 strikeouts across 131 innings pitched.
+Chiang elected free agency following the season on November 4, 2019.